Bogdan-Lyashenko/js-code-to-svg-flowchart/README.md

 - <b>defined styles themes supports</b> choose one you like
 - <b>custom themes support</b> create your own one which fits your context colors better
 - <b>custom colors and styles support</b> provides handy API to change specific styles without boilerplate

+Use cases:
+- explain/document your code by flowcharts
+- lear other's code by visual understanding
+- create flowcharts for any process simply described by valid JS syntax

 ### API and examples